RTHyman/audio-program/README.md

 ![enclosure_painted!](/images/enclosure/enclosure_painted.jpg)

-# testing wiring and software
+## testing wiring and software

 Note: It is generally considered good practice to test your wiring and software *before* you assemble your electronics, typically this involves using a breadboard and the raspberry pi zero with jumper cables.
 Unfortunately due to the factthat you need to solder to attach the speaker bonnet to the leds/buttons, I'm going to skip complete instructions for brevity and because testing all the parts for this project would add a lot more hassle with soldering.
 However, I will reccomend that you at least test one of the pushbutton led and button capabilities, to better understand how they work.

-## testing wiring
+### testing wiring

 For a reference on Raspberry Pi GPIO please see the [official reference here](https://www.raspberrypi.org/documentation/usage/gpio/)

 Let's try testing with just one (for example, green) momentary illuminated pushbutton.
 For each pushbutton, there are 2 sets of contacts, one for the led and one for the button.
 Per the product page linked above 'There are two contacts for the button and two contacts for the LED, one marked + and one -' and the contacts that are not labeled with + or - are for the button parts.
 I tested this with alligator clips, but I'm sure you could find another way to test this.
 I'll walk through testing just the green pushbutton, but you could use the same procedure to test all of them, as long as you're using a valid GPIO pin.
 Keep in mind I'm using the [BCM scheme](https://pinout.xyz/#) and you can double check your specific BCM mapping using the "pinout" command on the Raspberry Pi terminal.
+Would also reccomend you take a look at the [offiical RPi GPIO documentation for reference](https://www.raspberrypi.org/documentation/usage/gpio/)

  - RPi GPIO 5 to + (positive) contact on green momentary pushbutton
  - 220 to 1000 ohm resistor on the - (negative) then connect back to ground pin on RPi